Updated: Oct 15, 2022

 Let’s wrap up by getting to the heart of the matter.
 To answer this question, we first need to distinguish between a “good college” and a “good-fit college.”
 The former phrase implies a qualitative judgment of a college’s overall worth on a binary scale, while the latter allows for a non-binary appraisal of each school that factors in each individual student’s personal criteria for what makes a “good fit.”
 If it’s not clear from those descriptions, the term “good college” is not really useful when it comes to college planning because there is no single qualitative measure of how “good” a given school is.
 Instead, the way to go about building an effective college list is to focus on fit, a strategy that acknowledges that one size does not fit all.
 In the context of this question, creating a list of good-fit colleges can include testing requirements as a criterion.

 In closing, I’d like to spotlight some interesting findings from market research that the ACT recently conducted with the help of a third-party organization.
-The aim of this research was to gain insight into how COVID-19 and test optional growth affected standardized testing in the context of college admissions.
-Some of the findings outlined are interesting but predictable, such as the observation that test-optional growth was steady before March 2020 but spiked immediately following ACT/SAT cancellations.
-Other observations provide some possible clues of what to expect moving forward.
-For example, it seems unlikely that a significant number of colleges will adopt test blind admissions, as the value of standardized testing (along with the use of testing data throughout the enrollment process) is still too high for ACT/SAT scores to be thrown out altogether.
-It’s much more likely that students will continue to be provided the option to report test scores without being required to do so.
-Additionally, the research finding that admissions counselors are experiencing more difficulty with evaluating applications without test scores is not surprising, but it’s interesting to consider, especially since scholarship decisions seem to be affected by this challenge the most.
+This research aimed to gain insight into how COVID-19 and test-optional growth affected standardized testing in the context of college admissions.
+Some of the findings outlined are interesting but predictable, such as the observation that test-optional growth was steady before March 2020 but spiked immediately the following ACT/SAT cancellations.
+Other observations provide some possible clues about what to expect moving forward.
+For example, it seems unlikely that a significant number of colleges will adopt test-blind admissions, as the value of standardized testing (along with the use of testing data throughout the enrollment process) is still too high for ACT/SAT scores to be thrown out altogether.
+It’s much more likely that students will continue to be provided the option to report test scores without being required.
+Additionally, the research finding that admissions counselors are experiencing more difficulty with evaluating applications without test scores is not surprising.
+Still, it’s interesting to consider, especially since scholarship decisions seem to be affected most by this challenge.